 Calculate the number of digits in an integer

-Learn how to solve the 'Calculate the number of digits in an integer' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Calculate the number of digits in an integer' problem.

 Problem Statement